Pasanpr/pasanpremaratne.com/content/posts/2020-02-01-SwiftUI-Prerequisites-Key-Paths.md

 This improved the API in some ways - creating a key path expression meant that the compiler could verify that the property existed, but several disadvantages still remained.
 Key path expressions still relied on the Objective-C runtime which meant the object being observed needed to be an Objective-C class, or individual properties had to be exposed to the runtime.

-Despite the compile time check the key path was ultimately resolved to a string, which meant a loss of type information.
-Key path API always returned a value of type `Any`
+Despite the compile time check the key path was also ultimately resolved to a string, which meant a loss of type information.
+Key path APIs always returned a value of type `Any`

 ```swift
 let username = user.value(forKeyPath: personNameKeyPath) // Any